Staghorn Ferns Had Me At Hello

 Ryan and I talk about how we each care for our staghorn ferns in the video but I’m going to outline it here too.
 Keep in mind that I live in Santa Barbara and he’s in La Jolla so they thrive in our coastal Southern California climate.

-Light: Bright shade or filtered light, like under a tree.
+Bright shade or filtered light, like under a tree.
 Just know they will burn in direct sun.
 This is not a plant for the California or Arizona desert.
 My staghorn fern sits on the sunny patio off our office where a low bamboo fence shades it from direct sun.
 The Horticult’s ferns are hanging on a fence where they’re shaded by a tree.

-Water: I water mine once a week.
+I water mine once a week.
 Because I live 7 blocks from the beach, it draws some moisture from the air.
 They prefer to be drier than wetter.
 If yours is hanging, it’s tougher to overwater than if it’s in a pot.
 They are epiphytes after all, just like orchids & bromeliads.

 Here are a couple hanging back to back in the tropical greenhouse at the LA Arboretum.

-Cold Tolerance: The staghorn ferns are tougher, in all ways, than you might think.
+The staghorn ferns are tougher, in all ways, than you might think.
 They are cold tolerant to 27 degrees.
 Conversely, they don’t like it hot & dry.

-Fertilizing: In nature, they grow in trees in the tropics where they pull nutrients from the air.
+In nature, they grow in trees in the tropics where they pull nutrients from the air.
 Because Santa Barbara is not a tropical rainforest, I top dress mine with worm castings every Spring for a little nutrient fix.
 Also, in April & August I water in some seaweed extract which is basically processed kelp.
-I’ve read that staghorns also like a combo of fish emulsion & banana peels.
+I’ve read that staghorn also like a combo of fish emulsion & banana peels.

-Pruning: A frond (fern speak for leaf) occasionally turns yellow but that’s about it.
+A frond (fern speak for leaf) occasionally turns yellow but that’s about it.
 My trusty Felcos don’t get a workout with this plant!

-Insects: Mine has never gotten any in the 4 years I’ve had it.
+Mine has never gotten any in the 4 years I’ve had it.
 I’ve heard they can be susceptible to snails, slugs, mealy bug & scale.

 A platycerium to be adored – her gown touches the ground!
 This pic was taken at Lotusland in neighboring Montecito.
 Maybe mine will be this big in 50 years!

-Design wise, they’re fun to play with.
+Design-wise, they’re fun to play with.
 Staghorns can be mounted on wood or directly onto a tree (like the one pictured above).
 Put 3 or 4 in a large wire hanging basket and it will turn into a platycerium globe.
 Or, like I’m doing with mine for the time being, you can grow them in a pot.

 Below you’ll see 3 Platycerium superbums which are commonly called Moosehorn Ferns.
 Their fronds and shields are ginormous.
 They’re a little fussier than the staghorns and not as tough.
 Regardless, they’re sighted occasionally around Southern California, usually in a protected spot.

-At Sherman Gardens.
+At Sherman Gardens

-At City Farmers Nursery.
+City Farmers Nursery

-At Sherman Gardens.
+At Sherman Gardens

 Here’s a big red flag: Those round basal fronds (leaves in case you forgot) at the base of the staghorn ferns eventually turn brown.
 Resist the urge to cut them off because they serve two really big purposes.
 They not only shield the foliar, deer horn like fronds and roots but also take up nutrients for the plant.
 Don’t remove them!